 Business Strategy in an Age of Polarization

 For three decades, companies in the United States and Europe operated in a remarkably stable environment.
-Free trade flourished, markets stayed open, and corporations thrived on global reach and distributed value chains.
-The world felt like it was getting flatter.
-Ideological divides seemed to narrow.
-Technological progress was celebrated across the political spectrum.
-And centrist, "third-way" governments dominated much of the West.
+Free trade flourished, markets opened, and corporations thrived on global reach and distributed value chains.
+Ideological divides seemed to narrow, and centrist governments dominated much of the West.
 It was, as former U.S. National Security Adviser H.R.
 McMaster called it, a “holiday from history.”

 That era is over.